-- Restate why you align with the organization's mission/goals. - Restate why your skills match the position requirements and how your experience will help the organization. - Include your phone number and e-mail address. - Thank your readers for their consideration.
+- Restate why you align with the organization's mission/goals. - Restate why your skills match the position requirements and how your experience will help the organization. - Include how you can be contacted. - Thank your readers for their consideration.

 Leave at least three spaces between your complimentary close ("Sincerely,") and typed name.